cn205000/cn205000/README.md

 ---

-## 📂 Check out my IT Portfolio
+## 📂 Check out my [IT Portfolio](https://github.com/cn205000/IT-Portfolio/tree/main) for more projects!

-Feel free to explore my **IT Portfolio** for a more detailed look at the projects I have worked on.
-You can find my portfolio [here](https://github.com/cn205000/IT-Portfolio/tree/main).

 ---
 ## 📫 Connect with me: